imagej/imagej.github.io/pages/BigStitcher_ICP_refinement.md

 **Refine the Alignment** using the **ICP (Iterative Closest Point)** algorithm combined with global optimization.

-{% capture includecontent %} The ICP algorithm assumes that the images are already roughly aligned.
-You should therefore use it as a **last step** after stitching your dataset. {% endcapture %}
+{% include sidebox-right content='The ICP algorithm assumes that the images are already roughly aligned.
+You should therefore use it as a

-{% include info-box content=includecontent %}
+"""last step""" after stitching your dataset.' %}

 ## Simple refinement